 Not only are there implied savings through a workplace wellness program, but there are also associated tax benefits.
 On the federal level, employee wellness programs are deductible as a business expense.
 While there has been talk of implementing a federal tax credit, some states have already done so.
 Massachusetts, Kentucky, and Indiana already employ a version of a tax credit for employee wellness programs.
 In addition, there are even small company grants available to implement wellness programs for companies with less than 100 employees who work more than 25 hours a week!
-For more detailed tax information, check out this website.

 As an employer, the numbers speak for themselves: corporate wellness programs work.
 Even under a triple bottom line approach, CW programs are a no-brainer as they satisfy not only financial but social concerns as well in the workplace.
 As an employee, we’ve just presented you with a strong case to make to your employer to bring one of our corporate wellness programs to your company.
 Take action!
 And don’t forget to let us know in the comments how you’re helping your workplace stay healthy.